OH HENRY! Mr. soccer finalist's hat trick cements Austin's trip to Section 1A title game - Austin Daily Herald

 “It means a lot, but it’s a whole team award to me,” Tolbert said.
 “All of these guys have helped me in so many ways and they’ve given me the opportunity to score.”

-Tolbert was a seventh grader when he arrived in Austin and while he spoke English in Liberia, he had a thick accent and he was a little overwhelmed by his new life.
+Tolbert was a seventh grader when he arrived in Austin and while he spoke English in Liberia, he had a thick accent and was a little overwhelmed by his new life.
 He spent his first two years at Ellis Middle School without playing a single sport.

 “I didn’t really know anyone,” Tolbert said.
 “I just went to school and then I went home.”

-Tolbert warmed up to the idea of playing a sport in his freshman year and his dad actually wanted him to play football for the Packers.
-But it was the influence of his older brother Elton and Austin grad OJ Cham that drew Tolbert back to soccer, a sport he had learned how to play while living in Liberia
+Tolbert warmed up to the idea of playing a sport in his freshman year, even though his dad actually wanted him to play football for the Packers.
+But it was the influence of his older brother Elton and Austin grad OJ Cham that drew Tolbert back to soccer, a sport he had learned to play while living in Liberia

 “I used to play a lot more physical, because back in Africa the game is a lot more physical,” Tolbert said.
 “I had to adapt and learn to play with speed.”